<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1148227851863248&amp;ev=PageView&amp;noscript=1">

 You can do your part to prevent water damage by keeping your gutters clean and well-maintained, repairing any dripping or cracked pipes, and checking seals and caulk around tubs and sinks.
 Again, it’s a good rule of thumb to have a plumber check out your pipes.
 They’ll be able to better determine if there are any problem spots or leaks that should cause concern.

-Unfortunately, some pipes can burst suddenly, especially when you’re dealing with inclement weather.
+Unfortunately, some pipes can burst suddenly, especially when dealing with inclement weather.
 Do what you can to keep your system in good shape and monitor your plumbing regularly to help prevent flooding and water damage.

-3. Burglary and Theft.
 Home invasions can be terrifying.
 You might feel like you’ll never experience true privacy again if someone breaks into your home and damages your belongings.
 Thankfully, you can bolster your home security and deter criminals from entering your home by:

 • Deadbolting all exterior doors.